-The JV Agreement can be terminated by Bayer Healthcare and us upon mutual written consent.
+The JV Agreement can be terminated by Bayer HealthCare and us upon mutual written consent.
 Either party may terminate the JV Agreement in the event of specified breaches by the other party or in the event the other party becomes subject to specified bankruptcy, winding up or similar circumstances.
-Either party may also terminate upon a change of control of the other party and Bayer Healthcare has the right to terminate for good cause, each as defined in the JV Agreement.
-The JV Agreement may also be terminated by either party if, subsequent to the time that Bayer Healthcare has funded its entire \$300 million commitment, the Management Board is unable to approve and obtain sufficient funding, within the time specified in the JV Agreement, to continue Casebia's operations for the next 18 months.
-Bayer Healthcare may also terminate the JV Agreement during the 30-day period following March 16, 2017 if we have not satisfied certain conditions.
+Either party may also terminate upon a change of control of the other party, as defined in the JV Agreement.
+Bayer HealthCare also has the right to terminate in the event (i) we are not able to maintain the intellectual property rights licensed to Casebia pursuant to the CRISPR IP Contribution Agreement or (ii) we have not achieved preclinical proof of concept with a CRISPR/Cas9 product candidate in a specified period of time.
+The JV Agreement may also be terminated by either party if, subsequent to the time that Bayer HealthCare has funded its entire \$300 million commitment, the Management Board is unable to approve and obtain sufficient funding, within the time specified in the JV Agreement, to continue Casebia's operations for the next 18 months.
+Bayer HealthCare may also terminate the JV Agreement during the 30-day period following March 16, 2017 if we have not obtained specified intellectual property rights relating to our CRISPR/Cas9 technology outside of the United States.

-Subject to certain exceptions, in the event of a termination, all Casebia owned patents, know-how and technology will be jointly owned by us and Bayer Healthcare, with the right to sublicense.
-Upon termination, subject to certain exceptions, Bayer Healthcare will receive an exclusive license to Casebia CRISPR/Cas technology for all non-human therapeutic uses in the Bayer Field and a non-exclusive license for human therapeutic uses in the Bayer Field.
+Subject to certain exceptions, in the event of a termination, all Casebia owned patents, know-how and technology will be jointly owned by us and Bayer HealthCare, with the right to sublicense.
+Upon termination, subject to certain exceptions, Bayer HealthCare will receive an exclusive license to Casebia CRISPR/Cas technology for all non-human therapeutic uses in the Bayer Field and a non-exclusive license for human therapeutic uses.
 Upon such termination, we will receive an exclusive license to Casebia CRISPR/Cas technology in human therapeutic areas, other than in the Bayer Field, and a non-exclusive license for human therapeutic uses in the Bayer Field.
 Upon any termination, all rights licensed to Casebia pursuant to the CRISPR IP Contribution Agreement will terminate, except for any rights licensed to third parties or to a party who has exercised an option pursuant to the Option Agreement described below.